 - Is more weight in your tailbone than your butt cheeks?

 - Are the backs of your thighs off the floor on one or both sides?

 If you notice any of these issues, you've identified stress in the body that can lead to pain, Hitzmann says.

-The exercise below is the "3D breath breakdown," where you contract your diaphragm and focus on mindful breathing to lower your stress response.
+The exercise above is the "3D breath breakdown," where you contract your diaphragm and focus on mindful breathing to lower your stress response.
 This is one of Hitzmann's favorite treatments for back pain.

-The image below shows the "upper-body rehydrate/upper-body compression" technique, using the upper body to create gentle compression on the shoulder blades, potentially alleviating shoulder pain.
+The image above shows the "upper-body rehydrate/upper-body compression" technique, using the upper body to create gentle compression on the shoulder blades, potentially alleviating shoulder pain.

-The position below is the beginning pose for "low back release" techniques, which include gentle twists and pelvic tucks.
+The position above is the beginning pose for "low back release" techniques, which include gentle twists and pelvic tucks.

 So, Does the MELT Method Really Work?

 Researchers affiliated with the MELT method published a very small study of 22 people in June 2016 in the Journal of Bodywork and Movement Therapies.
 They found that the technique reduced pain, increased flexibility and provided real change in connective tissue (although they did not compare the method to other pain-relief practices).

 Hitzmann used research from many sources to create the technique, including learnings on fascia manipulation that continue to evolve.